tanmay-pro/SimpleRA/README.md

 #### Table Catalogue

-- The table catalogue is an index of tables, matrices currently loaded into the system
+- The table catalogue is an index of tables & matrices currently loaded into the system
 ---

 #### Cursors